 CBER wants to pool larger data sets to better spot adverse events caused by biologics — events that may occur infrequently in small clinical trials.

-When it comes to labeling unexpected events during a clinical trial, most investigators agree: The answer isn’t always obvious.
+Most investigators agree — when it comes to labeling unexpected events during a clinical trial, the answer isn’t always obvious.
 The definitions — and the required responses — vary from one agency to the next.